Online casino legal vs illegal: The ANJ guide to playing safely in France

 The trap of offshore licenses (Curacao, Malta)

 Is an online casino without an ANJ license reliable?
 No, because international licenses like Curacao or Malta have no legal value in France.
-A site may be perfectly regulated in Malta but remain illegal on French territory if it does not hold the specific ANJ license for authorized games.
+A site may be perfectly regulated in Malta but remain illegal on French territory if it does not hold the specific ANJ approval for authorized games.

-Major risks of playing on an illegal site
+The major risks of playing on an illegal site

-Lack of winnings protection and cheating
+Absence of protection for winnings and cheating

-Data security and money laundering risk
+Data security and risk of money laundering

 Inability to activate self-exclusion